Interview by Jacob Gries

 We will.
 The architecture and the technology already exist; it’s happening right now.
 If people are given access to the system, it will work – everyone will go there.
 The Metaverse is a place where humanity can be elevated.
 It’s all about the power of intention, and I want to use the Metaverse for education, wellness and health, art and elevating human consciousness.

 It’s all about what you create, and people will create an experience economy in the Metaverse.
-It’s about the community – brands, artists, organisations.
+It’s about the community – brands, artists, and organisations.
 This human-centred approach to the Metaverse and how it will be built out will make all the difference.
 For example, instead of creating a stupid shopping mall, why not create a safari in Africa that people can purchase as an NFT to save the white rhino?
 Let’s think outside the box.
 There are so many ways to harness this immersive experience – to educate, build compassion, and build economies.

 That human-centred approach could help many people realise the potential of this thing and might make them less scared of it.